rkmtlab/multi-ems/README.md

 One board has 4 output channels.
 However, the channels can be increased by using multiple boards.
 In this case, minor revision is required for the source codes.

+The board has monophasic signals default.
+You can combine 2 channels to use biphasic signals (i.e., one board for 2 channel biphasic output).

 ## READ BEFORE USE

 **You must read the following document before usage.
 [TERMSOFUSE.md](https://github.com/rkmtlab/multi-ems/blob/multi-ems-3.1.1/TERMSOFUSE.md)**